History of Taylor Swift in Timeline

 Loading Video...

-As of December 2024, Taylor Swift remains the world's highest-grossing touring act ever, with cumulative ticket sales at $3.12 billion, per Pollstar.
-The Eras Tour is the highest-grossing tour of all time and the first to surpass $1 billion in revenue.
+As of December 2024, Taylor Swift remains the world's highest-grossing touring act ever, with cumulative ticket sales at $3.12 billion, according to Pollstar.

 December 2024: Donation to Operation Breakthrough

-In December 2024, a week before Christmas, Taylor Swift donated $250,000 to Operation Breakthrough.
-The funds were directed to workforce development, childcare, and early learning programs, demonstrating her commitment to community support.
+In December 2024, a week before Christmas, Taylor Swift donated $250,000 to Operation Breakthrough, with the funds directed to workforce development, childcare, and early learning programs.

-For the 2024 election, Taylor Swift endorsed Harris and Tim Walz.
+For the 2024 election, Taylor Swift endorsed Kamala Harris and Tim Walz.

-In 2024, Taylor Swift donated $5 million toward the reliefs efforts after Hurricane Helene and Hurricane Milton.
+In 2024, Taylor Swift donated $5 million toward the relief efforts after Hurricane Helene and Hurricane Milton.

-In 2024, Taylor Swift topped Billboard's annual Power 100 ranking of the top music industry executives.
+In 2024, Taylor Swift topped Billboard's annual Power 100 ranking of the top music industry executives, highlighting her savvy business acumen.

-In 2024, Taylor Swift won Artist of the Year at the iHeartRadio Music Awards and was once again Spotify's most streamed artist.
+In 2024, Taylor Swift won Artist of the Year at the 2024 iHeartRadio Music Awards.
+Additionally, she was Spotify's most streamed artist once again in 2024.

-In 2024, critic Kitty Empire opined that Taylor Swift is "a profoundly old-fashioned artist", whose songs "tell a story, in succinct, emotive ways that often scan meticulously", attributing it to Swift's country beginnings.
+In 2024, critic Kitty Empire opined that Taylor Swift is "a profoundly old-fashioned artist", whose songs "tell a story, in succinct, emotive ways that often scan meticulously".